SFU-CMPT-201/lecture-notes/12-basic-crypto.md

 plain text ----------->  cipher text -----------> plain text
 ```

-* Comes from Greek word meaning "secret"
+* Comes from Greek word meaning "secret".
-* Cryptographers invent secret codes to attempt to hide messages from unauthorized observers
+* Cryptographers invented secret codes to hide messages from unauthorized observers.
 * Modern encryption:
     * Algorithms are public.
-    * Keys are secret and provide security
+    * Keys are secret and provide security.
     * May be symmetric (secret) or asymmetric (public).
 More below.
 * Cryptographic algorithms goal:
     * Given a key, it should be relatively easy to compute.